Holiday travelers scramble to get home ahead of winter storm, blizzard conditions in Midwest

 Heavy snow was forecast for the Chicago Metro area later Sunday, raising prospects of flight delays and cancellations at O'Hare International Airport, a major hub.
 Airlines delays in or out of Chicago would, in turn, also have a ripple effect throughout the nationwide system.

-"The combination of extra moisture from Lake Michigan, colder air and strong winds may lead to whiteout conditions and a rapid accumulation of snow in Chicago during the second half of the storm," according to AccuWeather Meteorologist Steve Travis.
+"It has been snowing for awhile in the Rockies, but it's headed to Chicago," said AccuWeather senior meteorologist Paul Walker.
+"It will snow this afternoon and tonight, and the heavy winds will bring blizzard-like conditions."

+The snow dropped almost 10 inches of snow in parts of Idaho and Wyoming on Saturday night into Sunday.
+Jackson, Wyoming, was hit with nine inches.

-Forecasters are warning of likely near-blizzard conditions Sunday from Topeka, Kansas, and Omaha, Nebraska, to Des Moines, Iowa, and Madison, Wisconsin.
-From 3 to 6 inches of snow is likely from northern Kansas to Michigan.
+Walker said blizzard and near-blizzard conditions are likely from Topeka, Kansas, and Omaha, Nebraska, to Des Moines, Iowa, and Madison, Wisconsin.

 Nationwide, about 300 flights had been canceled and another 470 delayed as of 9:20 a.m.
 ET, according to flight-tracking service FlightAware.
 Most of the cancellations were in Chicago, but Kansas City, Omaha and Des Moines were among other airports also hit with cancellations.
 Heavy snow could also create delays for travelers into and out of airports in Detroit, Cleveland and Pittsburgh.